Real Housewives Star Ashley Darby Stands By Husband Amid Allegations Of Sexual Assault

 Michael has been charged with felony assault and misdemeanor improper sexual conduct for the incident with the cameraman.
 But Ashley denies that any charges have been filed against her husband, and has even denied his suspension from Bravo.

-She posted a photo on her Instagram of Michael with the caption: “No charges filed.
+She posted a photo on her Instagram of Michael with a caption explaining that things aren’t as bad as they seem.

+“No charges filed.
 No arrest made.
 No Bravo suspension.
 We’ll keep you posted.”

 Bravo has said they stand by their statement.
 Truly Original addressed the incident as well, saying: